 Standard Laboratory Practices to Follow

-Biosafety guidelines ensure researchers use the necessary precautions when working with infectious diseases.
+Biosafety measures and guidelines ensure researchers use the necessary precautions when working with infectious diseases.
 As a rule of thumb, there are seven basic guidelines to practice biosafety when working with any biohazards:1

 - Do not pipette solutions with the mouth.
 Though this may seem obvious, this was a common laboratory practice prior to the invention of modern pipettes.